Kevin Ciubotaru: Style of play

 Ciubotaru mainly operates as a left-back.

 Personal life

-Kevin Ciubotaru was born in Rome, Italy, to Romanian parents.
-His father, Silviu Ciubotaru, played a major role in his early development as a footballer.
-In Rome, Silviu was actively involved in the Romanian community and supported a local amateur football team called Dacica, where Kevin first began playing.
-He initially joined a church-affiliated football team in the Ciampino area, participating in an old inter-congregational tournament.
+He was born to Romanian parents.
+His father Silviu supported a local amateur team from Rome called Dacica, where Kevin first began playing.
+Ciubotaru eventually joined a church-affiliated team, participating in an old inter-congregational tournament.

-He is a fan of AS Roma and Dinamo Bucharest, the latter being a family tradition.
-He also supports Arsenal and models his playing style after Theo Hernández, citing speed, dribbling, and stamina as his strengths.
+He is a fan of Roma, Dinamo București and Arsenal.
+Ciubotaru is also a fan of Theo Hernández, calling him his idol.